This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(std::is_same_v<Second, double>);

-No more recursive matching!
-We can compute types like values.
-As long as you understand this mapping relationship, writing code becomes very simple.
+No more recursive matching; we can compute types like values.
+Once you understand this mapping relationship, writing code becomes very simple.
 Template metaprogramming for type computation can now retire!

-In fact, the ^ operator can map more than just types.
-It has the following functionalities:
+In fact, ^ can not only map types, but also has the following main functions:

-Similarly, [: ... :] can also restore the corresponding entities.
-Note that it restores to the corresponding symbol, so this operator is called the “splicer.”
+Similarly, [: ... :] can restore to the corresponding entities.
+Note that it restores to the corresponding symbols, so this operator is called a Splicer.

 int x = 0;